HOW IT STARTED .....

 custom car club in Paramount, CA and it's believed by it's owner to be the first plaque of

 it's kind.
-These plaques were cast in brass.
+These plaques were cast in bronze or brass.

 Koehler also cast this early lowrider plaque in aluminum for